hpc/charliecloud/doc/faq.rst

   component.

 * The only character than cannot go in a POSIX filename is slash.
-Thus, Charliecloud uses image IDs in filenames, replacing slash with percent (:code:`%`).
-Because this character cannot appear in image IDs, the transformation is reversible.
+Thus, Charliecloud uses image references in filenames, replacing slash with percent (:code:`%`).
+Because this character cannot appear in image references, the transformation is reversible.

 Usually, most of the components are omitted.
-For example, you'll more commonly see image IDs like:
+For example, you'll more commonly see image references like:

   * :code:`debian`, which refers to the tag :code:`latest` of image :code:`debian` from Docker Hub.